-PROPERTY NAME NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Dillehay Courts 136 Phase I of Dillehay consisting of 36 units received early demolition approval through RAD with demolition to begin so long as a CAT CHAP is executed.
-The remaining 100 units will be processed through Section 18 demolition.
-These units have reached the end of their useful life, are outdated in appearance and functionality and the current floor plans do not allow for modern amenities like central HVAC, washer/dryers, dishwashers, etc.

-Will be converted to PBV vouchers through
+PROPERTY NAME NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Dillehay Courts 100 Phase I of Dillehay consisting of 36 units received early demolition approval through Inventory Removals Application with demolition action.
+The demolition began in May 2021.
+The 36 converted voucher subsidies will be transferred off site to a new community being constructed and known as Archdale Flats - Family.
+The remaining 100 units (Phase II of Dillehay) will be removed through a Section 18 application.
+All 136 units have reached the end of their useful life, are outdated in appearance and functionality and the current floor plans do not allow for modern amenities like central HVAC, washer/dryers, dishwashers, etc. Strawn Cottages 11 These units are remaining from a prior conversion and tear down of 124 units of ACC housing.
+The Strawn Cottages were demolished, and the ACC was transferred to other INLIVIAN-owned sites where it was converted to RAD.
+It is our desire to convert the remaining ACC subsidies to RAD PBV vouchers through the RAD process and transfer the assistance to a new community being constructed and known as Archdale Flats - Seniors.

-Strawn Cottages 11 RAD process and TOA will be completed by

-end of year 2021.

-Total Public Housing units to be removed in the plan year: 147
+Total Public Housing units to be removed in the plan year: 111